 2 cups ripe strawberries, washed, hulled and sliced

 1 cup low-fat plain Greek yogurt

-¾ to 1 cup orange juice, almond milk or low-fat milk
+¾ to 1 cup orange juice for which you can check out this contact form, almond milk or low-fat milk

 ¼ teaspoon vanilla

 Add the ingredients to a food processor or blender.
 Process until a well-blended puree forms, about 15 seconds, stopping to scrape down the sides of the container once or twice.
 Taste the mixture and adjust sweetener, if needed.
 If smoothie is too thick, add water, juice or milk.
 If smoothie is too thin, add more fruit.